learningequality/ka-lite-installers/osx/release-docs/README.md

  8. Run `kalite manage setup --noinput`.
  9. Start the server again by clicking on `Start KA Lite` in the menu option.

+**Note:** You can specify another another assessment items archive that you've downloaded at the `unpack_assessment_zip` step above, as long as it's compatible on this version of KA Lite.

-## Uninstaller
+## Uninstall KA Lite

+* This will require admin privileges.
 * Double-click the `/Applications/KA-Lite/KA-Lite_Uninstall.tool`, this is a bash script that will do the following:
   - uninstall `KA-Lite.app` and remove its dependencies, then unset the environment variables.
-  - optionally remove the KA Lite data path folder.
+  - optionally remove the KA Lite data folder.

 ## Help and Logs